top of page

 Beth Caldwell

-Author’s Note: A personal story about love, loss, worthiness, and the moment I finally chose peace.
+Author’s Note: This is a personal story about love, heartbreak, worthiness, and the moment I finally chose peace.
+The intention is to offer encouragement to anyone facing disappointment, heartbreak, or loss, wherever you are on the journey.

 Have you ever stayed in a job—or a relationship—long past its expiration date?